UBC-MOAD/ccar-modeling-docs/code-notes/NEMO_ocean.rst

 FORTRAN compiler on ocean cluster is `G95`_.

-netCDF library is in the root, you can find them by:
+The directory of netCDF library in `ocean` is:

 .. code-block:: bash